quickbooks2018/tomcat-cicd/README.md

 # DevOps Cicd with Jenkins & Tomcat

-Automation by DevOps muhammad Asim, for learning & understanding, please like, share & subscribe
+Automation by DevOps Muhammad Asim, for learning & understanding, please like, share & subscribe

 Youtube channel